UnknownMind602/ViolaTuah/README.md

 ![img](https://i.imgur.com/f37P6Ea.png)

-After that, Viola will open yet another explorer window, this time asking you where you want to put your dumped output.
+After that, ViolaTuah will open yet another explorer window, this time asking you where you want to put your dumped output.
 You can create a new folder anywhere you'd like, just make sure you remember where it is!

-Viola will now dump your game files.
+ViolaTuah will now dump your game files.
 This may take a few minutes, so do not panic if it takes a while!

 ![img](https://i.imgur.com/hbSnXJf.png)

 ### 4. Editing and injecting your edited files
 I'm not going to go into detail on how to mod specific stuff, there are many guides out there for that.
 For this example, I'm going to showcase injecting a simple texture I already edited.

 For this example, I decided to edit the `data/nx/chr/c00050010/c00050010.g4tx` file in Yo-kai Watch 4 (Taken from our dumped game files, obviously).
 As previously mentioned, I'm not gonna teach you how to edit these files, there are plenty of guides out there.
-In order to inject this file into the game using Viola, we need to create a matching folder structure for it.
+In order to inject this file into the game using ViolaTuah, we need to create a matching folder structure for it.

 This essentially means replicating the path leading to the file in a completely seperate folder.
 For example, this could be our folder structure for this mod:
 ```